Sphingolipids: Chemistry and Biochemistry

 3. Fatty acid Components of Sphingolipids

 The fatty acids of sphingolipids are very different from those of glycerolipids, and they are linked mainly via amide bonds, which are chemically much more stable than O-ester bonds.
-In general, these consist of very-long-chain (up to C26) odd- and even-numbered saturated or monoenoic acyl groups and related 2(R)-hydroxy components, while even longer fatty acids (C28 to C36) occur in spermatozoa and the epidermis.
+In general, these consist of very-long-chain (up to C26) odd- and even-numbered saturated or monoenoic acyl groups and related 2R-hydroxy components, while even longer fatty acids (C28 to C36) occur in spermatozoa and the epidermis.
 The dienoic acid 15,18‑tetracosadienoate (24:2(n‑6)) derived from elongation of linoleic acid is found in the ceramides and other sphingolipids of several tissues, but at relatively low levels.
 Polyunsaturated fatty acids are only rarely present, although sphingomyelins of testes and spermatozoa are exceptions in that they contain such fatty acids, which are even longer in chain-length (up to 34 carbon atoms) and include 28:4(n‑6) and 30:5(n‑6).
-Skin ceramides also contain unusual very-long-chain fatty acids, while yeast sphingolipids are distinctive in containing mainly C26 fatty acids.
+Skin ceramides also contain unusual very-long-chain fatty acids, while yeast sphingolipids contain mainly C26 fatty acids.

 Fatty acids of sphingolipids